an1604/Deceptify/README.md

 1. Clone the repository: `git clone https://github.com/OmerBart/Deceptify.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the application: Navigate to Server folder and run `python login.py`
+3. Run the application: Navigate to the Server folder and run `python deceptify.py`

 ## Usage

 Once the application is running, you can perform the following actions:

 - Create and manage social engineering campaigns
-- Generate deepfake content
+- Generate deep fake content
 - Monitor and analyze campaign results

 ## Contributing